vue-play/vue-play/README.md

   })
 ```

 You can also put the example component in a seperate file, like `.vue` file and register components there, locally.
+Don't forget to use the `--standalone` option if you're using vue-play-cli.

 ### Use Component as `play()` argument